Thursday, July 2, 2015

 The Ashbel P. Fitch House -- No. 1388 Lexington Avenue

-In 1879 Ashbel and Elizabeth Cross Fitch moved into the new house at No. 1376 Lexington Avenue with their three children.
-Little Bessie was four, Ashbel Jr. was two, and Ella was just a year old.
+In 1879 Ashbel and Elizabeth Cross Fitch moved into the new house at 1376 Lexington Avenue with their three children.
+Little Elizabeth (called Bessie) was four, Ashbel Jr. was two, and Ella was just a year old.
 The couple had been married five years.

-The impressive brownstone-fronted house was three stories high above an especially deep English basement.
+The impressive brownstone-fronted house was four stories high above a high English basement.
 The regulated symmetry of the design was upset by the unusual dormers that punched through the steep mansard—one being twice the width of the other.
 A high stoop led to the centered entrance on the parlor floor.

 The brackets of the unusual dormers match those of the cornice directly below.